prev0id/go-2x2-cube-solver/README.md

 ```shell
 make run
 ```
-after open in any browser http://localhost:8000/
+after open in any browser http://localhost:8080/
+(you can change port or host in .env)

 ## Screenshots